antonenkoDev/fullstack-interview-assessment/README.md

 The application is a Task Management System that allows users to create, view, and manage tasks.
 However, it contains several intentional issues that need to be fixed.

-## Current Issues

-1. **Docker Configuration Issues**

-   - The application fails to start due to configuration errors in docker-compose.yml
-   - Services have conflicting ports and incorrect environment variables
-   - Database connection is misconfigured

-2. **Backend Issues**

-   - Missing database migration for the new `priority` field in Task entity
-   - API validation is not properly implemented
-   - Incorrect error handling in TaskService
-   - Missing API documentation (Swagger)

-3. **Frontend Issues**
-   - Task creation form doesn't handle the new `priority` field
-   - API requests are using incorrect endpoints
-   - Date formatting issues in task display
-   - Form validation is not implemented

 ## Your Tasks

 ### 1. Fix Docker Configuration